sennetsen/vehicle-service/README.md

 );
 ```

+6. Press `\q` to exit the psql shell.

-4. Create a `.env` file in the project directory with the following environment variables:
+7. Create a `.env` file in the project directory with the following environment variables by running `nano .env`:
 ```bash
 DB_USER=postgres
 DB_HOST=localhost